SmokinCaterpillar/pypet/doc/source/examplesdoc/example_17.rst

 The code explores different starting conditions and automata rules.
 ``pypetwrap.py`` shows how to include *pypet* into the project without changing much of the original code.
+Basically, the core code of the simulation is left untouched.
+Only the *boilerplate* of the main script changes and a short wrapper function is needed that passes parameters from the *trajectory* to the core simulation.

 Moreover, introducing *pypet* allows much easier exploration of the parameter space.
 Now exploring different parameter sets requires no more code changes.